Birding Big Day

 Birding Big Day is a bird-a-thon and fundraiser for the Earlham Fund, which helps provide scholarships to make an Earlham education accessible to students.
-Each year birders find great joy in joining friends outdoors, the challenge of finding birds, and doing something important for the College.
+Each year birders, like yourself, find great joy in joining friends outdoors, the challenge of finding birds and doing something important for the College.

 History of Birding Big Day at Earlham